prasun2712/miscellaneous-work/README.md

 ## cloud_robotics_simulator

  This is a catkin package which can spawn obstacles dynamically in an environment in Gazebo.
 This is an example where the environment has been divided into 64 virtual grids numbering from 0 to 63.
 Some obstacles are already present in the environment.
-Obstacles can be dynamically spawned in the enivronment py publishing grid number on the topic "grid_no_for_obstacle".
+Obstacles can be dynamically spawned in the environment by publishing grid number on the topic "grid_no_for_obstacle".

 ### Dependency